 We can keep our input small:

 Develop a program for a specific target group in the organization, such as newcomers.
 How do you ensure an effective onboarding that is completely appropriate for your organization?
-Small, but with an eye for the big picture, so that a nice new employee can be effective quickly after his onboarding and not leave the building severely disappointed.
+Small, but with an eye for the big picture, so that a new employee can be quickly effective after onboarding and not leave the building severely disappointed.

 Or do we choose big together: